-Lit light path diagnostics LED Description
+Light path diagnostics LED Description

+Light path diagnostics The power source for the light path diagnostics LEDs is charged.

 System board The system board has failed.

-NMI A nonmaskable interrupt has occurred, or the NMI button was pressed.
+NMI The system board has failed.

-CPU mismatch The processors are mismatched.
+CPU Mismatch The processors are mismatched.

-Temp The system temperature has exceeded a threshold level.
+Temperature The system temperature has exceeded a threshold level.

 Memory A memory error has occurred.

-Storage BP 1 and 2 A drive backplane or its drives error has occurred.
+Storage BP 1 A hard disk drive backplane error has occurred.

-M.2 A M.2 drive error has occurred.
+M.2 A M.2 backplane error has occurred.